 Nguyen, N.D., Pande, G.S.J., Kashem, M.A., Baruah, K., Bossier, P. (2021) ‘Acute hepatopancreatic necrosis disease (AHPND) toxin degradation by Bacillus subtilis DSM33018’ Aquaculture 540.doi: https://doi.org/10.1016/j.aquaculture.2021.736634

 Kesselring, J., Gruber, C., Standen, B., Wein, S. (2019) ‘ Continuous and pulse-feeding application of multispecies probiotic bacteria in whiteleg shrimp, Litopenaeus vannamei’ Journal of the World Aquaculture Society 50(6) pp1123-1132.doi: https://doi.org/10.1111/jwas.12640

 FAO.
 2020.
 The State of World Fisheries and Aquaculture 2020.
 Sustainability in action.
 Rome. https://doi.org/10.4060/ca9229en

 08 August 2022

-Benedict Standen is the Head, Aqua Marketing Global at DSM Animal Nutrition & Health.
+Benedict Standen is the Head of Aqua Marketing Global at dsm-firmenich Animal Nutrition & Health.
 He received his PhD from Plymouth University, where his research focus was feed additives in aquaculture.

 We detected that you are visitng this page from United States.
 Therefore we are redirecting you to the localized version.